nais/doc/docs/persistence/kafka/application.md

 ## Using Kafka Streams with internal topics

+!!! info
+    This feature is only available in GCP clusters.

 In some configurations of kafka streams your application needs to create internal topics.
 To allow your app to make internal topics, you need to set [.spec.kafka.streams](/nais-application/application/#kafkastreams) to `true` in your application